Chavitos means children in Spanish.

 We are a bilingual nature immersion school with two outdoor education programs.

 Our preschool nature program, ages 2-5, is located in Central Tacoma.

 Our K-8 farm school program is located in Puyallup, Washington.

 Our mission is to provide a high quality childhood environment that holistically meets children's needs, while inspiring them to love nature and learn Spanish.
-We currently serve ages 2-5 and grades Kindergarten-Sixth.
-We have dreams of expanding to 8th grade, as our community continues to grow.
+We currently serve ages 2-5 in Tacoma and grades Kindergarten-Eighth at the farm.

 Check out the programs tabs for more information.

 Chavitos Nature School combines the best of- hands-on outdoor nature education, Montessori and Waldorf teaching methods, and Spanish language integration with a fluent speaker- to help prepare your child for a successful and radiant life.

 In both programs we commit to...